Let’s live in a world that is in balance and allows us to be ourselves!

 I’ve made it my mission to help people, who may be struggling to find their way, figure out how to bring balance and contentment into life.

-I’m part coach, part pagan with a dash of autism.
+I’m part coach and part pagan and a late diagnosed autistic.
 I’m definitely a unique mix!
-This has gifted me with an uncanny knack of seeing a person’s true energy and capability (even when they can’t see it themselves).
+This has gifted me with an uncanny knack of seeing your true energy and capability (even if you can’t see it yourself).

-I love creating a supportive, safe space for people to figure out who they really are and what is important to them.
-I find joy in helping people discover what they really need to feel fulfilled in life.
-I feel strongly about people having the time and space to rediscover their truth.
+I love creating a supportive, safe space.
+I find joy in helping people lead a fulfilled life.
+I feel strongly about creating the time and space needed to rediscover your truth.

 I was born in Edinburgh and grew up in the Highlands of Scotland.
 My soul still holds the peace gained in the wilds of the West Highland coast.
-University life in Edinburgh and later, work life in London were the early stages of a career in Electrical Engineering.
-Finding my first proper job took me to another wild place – this time Exmoor in Somerset.
+My first career job took me to another wild place – Exmoor in Somerset.

-Twenty years later, I was high up in blue-chip corporate management, living in Whitstable, Kent.
-I was well-paid, well-qualified, highly experienced and with good prospects for further promotion.
+Twenty years later, I was high up in blue-chip corporate management in the South East.
+I was well-paid, well-qualified, and highly experienced.

 I was miserable, overwhelmed, exhausted and unfulfilled.

 So, in 2009, I left the corporate ‘life’, retrained, and joined my wife to run our own coaching practice together.
-Thirteen years later, here I am – happier, healthier, and wiser – and still happily coaching some amazing people.
+Years later, here I am – happier, healthier, wiser – living in Whitstable and still happily coaching amazing people.

-I really love my work.
-I enjoy making a difference to peoples’ lives.
-The most amazing things happen when people see their true capabilities.
-I really do believe that people are capable of incredible transformations when given a little time, safe space, and the right support.
+I really love helping people make a difference to their lives.
+The most amazing things happen when you see your true capabilities.
+I really do believe that everyone is capable of incredible transformation when given a little time, a safe space, and the right support.